MartinThoma/MartinThoma.github.io/_posts/2013-10-18-part-iv-multiply-matrix-transpose-python-cpp.md

 ---
 layout: post
-title: !
-'Part IV: How to multiply matrix with its transpose in Python and C++'
+title: Part IV: How to multiply matrix with its transpose in Python and C++
 author: Martin Thoma
 date: 2013-10-18 17:41:13.000000000 +02:00
 category: Code